Tangier-Tétouan-Al Hoceima: Geography

-Tanger-Tétouan-Al Hoceima is the northernmost of Morocco's twelve regions.
+Tangier-Tétouan-Al Hoceima is the northernmost of Morocco's twelve regions.
 In the north it faces the Strait of Gibraltar and the Mediterranean Sea and borders the Spanish exclave of Ceuta.
 It also borders the Moroccan regions of Rabat-Salé-Kénitra to the southwest, Fès-Meknès to the southeast and Oriental to the east.
 The Rif rises in the eastern part of the region and is the location of Al Hoceima National Park and Talassemtane National Park.
 The land near the Atlantic coast in the west is less rugged, and the fertile southwestern corner of the region is drained by the Loukkos River.

 History

-Tanger-Tetouan-Al Hoceima was formed in September 2015 by adding Al Hoceima Province, formerly part of Taza-Al Hoceima-Taounate region, to the former Tangier-Tetouan region.
+Tanger-Tétouan-Al Hoceima was formed in September 2015 by adding Al Hoceima Province, formerly part of Taza-Al Hoceima-Taounate region, to the former Tangier-Tétouan region.